-IPS’s engineering apprenticeships can provide you with the skills to build a career within this sector.
+IPS’s engineering Apprenticeships Standards can provide you with the skills to build a career within this sector.
 The skills gained will help you be able to help solve problems in the real world, whether it’s working with mechanics, electricals or electronics.

-Our learners gain skills that can take them into a variety of area including the automobile, aerospace and marine industries.
-The learner can be involved in research or maintenance, or involved in the creative force behind inventions and discoveries.
+Our learners gain skills that can take them into a variety of areas including the automobile, aerospace and marine industries.
+The learner can be involved in research or maintenance or involved in the creative force behind inventions and discoveries.

-By undergoing an engineering apprenticeship, our learners will be able to:
+By undergoing an engineering Apprenticeship, you will be able to:

 - Work safely and effectively within engineering